 Indoor Play, Parties & More…

-Rockin’ Kids Play Center is an indoor playground and party center created for children to have an environmentally friendly and healthy interaction with their peers, all while continuing to develop and improve social, motor, and learning skills.
+Rockin’ Kids Play Center is an indoor playground and party center created for children up to six years of age to have an environmentally friendly and healthy interaction with their peers, all while continuing to develop and improve social, motor, and learning skills.